Language: EN

 • NameError: Raised when a local or global variable is not found.

-• AttributeError: Raised when trying to access an attribute that does not exist on an object.
+• AttributeError: Raised when attempting to access an attribute that does not exist in an object.

 System Exceptions